jrobind/thefrontendcoach.com/src/posts/knowing-when-you're-ready-to-apply-for-positions.md

 This is probably the most contentious of all of the items on this list.
 It’s become very common for job descriptions to ask for proficiency or some experience with a front-end framework or library (usually, Angular, Vue, or React.
 Sometimes jQuery is thrown into the mix even though it’s a less opinionated utility library).

-I’ve compiled some results on a random selection of 20 job adverts (for junior front-end developer positions advertised in the UK), to see what proportion places an emphasis on JavaScript frameworks as an essential prerequisite for the job.
+I’ve compiled some results on a random selection of 20 job adverts (for junior front-end developer positions advertised in the UK), to see what proportion place an emphasis on JavaScript frameworks as an essential prerequisite for the job.

 ![A pie chart representing the proportion of JavaScript frameworks mentioned in a random selection of job adverts](/images/blog/proportion-of-frameworks.png)

 Personally, I wouldn’t lose too much sleep over this one.
 As you can see there are plenty of jobs that look for JavaScript proficiency in general, rather than tied to a specific framework.

 If you’ve got the basics nailed down, then by all means have a play with a framework that takes your fancy.
 Build a small project to show you can pick up some new tech and make something productive.
 Ultimately, you’re applying for junior developer positions so there **shouldn’t be too much expectation on you to know a wide range of frameworks**.
-Employers should be hiring junior developers with the expectation that you will have little to no commercial experience with JavaScript frameworks/libraries.

 ### An understanding of web accessibility

 Thankfully, more companies are now taking the accessibility of their websites more seriously.
 Inaccessible websites shouldn't just be the responsibility of designers.
 As front-end developers, it is important that we take web accessibility seriously and with the growing complexity of the front-end landscape sometimes accessibility get's left behind.